-Your operation will usually take place in the afternoon and you will be given a time to attend the Gynaecology Ward.
+Your operation will usually take place in the afternoon and you will be advised which ward to attend and the time you should arrive.

 You will also be advised to stop eating and drinking before your operation and this is usually for a minimum of 6 hours.
 You will be informed of the precise time depending on when you are scheduled for surgery.